Portugal Passport Ranking

-The Portuguese passport currently ranks on the 6th place according to the Guide visa index.
+The Portuguese passport currently ranks on the 6th place according to the Guide Passport Ranking Index.
 The ranking has stayed consistent since 2006.
 It provides visa-free access to 186 countries.
 This makes it one of the most desirable passports in the world with a very high mobility score.
 Portuguese passport holders have visa-free access and visas on arrival to countries such as Brazil, Japan, United Kingdom, Taiwan, United Arab Emirates, United States and the entire European Union allowing almost instant travel worldwide.
 Portuguese passport holders do however require a visa to enter about 40 destinations in the world such as China and Russia.

 The Portuguese Republic consists of 18 districts and is located in the European Union.
 It borders the North Atlantic Ocean and Spain.
 The most important districts are Lisbon, Porto and Setubal.
 Portugal has a surface area of 92,226 square kilometers and is therefore one of the smaller countries in the European Union.
 Its climate is maritime temperate with a warm and dry south and a cool and rainy north.
 The terrain is characterized by a mountainous north and a flatter south.